 Japan is a mysterious country.
 Mysterious in a positive way.
 The big cities are modern, loud, colorful, fancy and yet with so much tradition and culture all over.
 It is a country I recommend every traveler to go at least once in his lifetime.
 But where to go and what to see?
 Here is my Japan 2 week itinerary for first timers.

-For sure 2 weeks in Japan are by far not enough to explore the whole country and its variety, but with my first time Japan itinerary, you’ll get the feeling for all the must-see places and spots and some guidance on the Japan Rail Pass.
+One thing is for sure: 2 weeks in Japan are by far not enough to explore the whole country and its variety, but with this first time Japan itinerary, you’ll get the feeling for all the must-see places and spots and some guidance on the Japan Rail Pass.

 I chose to fly in and out Tokyo since it was the most reasonable option.
 Plus it is so easy to get around within Japan with its super fast Shinkansen trains.

 Here’s how I spent 2 weeks in Japan:

 - Kyoto with day trips – 5 nights